 Please note that beginning in 2018-2019, the State of Michigan requires a valid FAFSA for all State aid programs.

-Grants are need-based funds that do not have to be repaid.
+Grants and scholarships are need-based funds that do not have to be repaid.

 - Ferris Merit Grant

 - Michigan Future Educator Fellowship

 - Michigan Future Educator Stipend

 - Outside Scholarships

 - Tuition Incentive Program

 - Teacher Education Assistance for College and Higher Education Grant (TEACH)*

 - Woodbridge N. Ferris Scholarships:

 - Gold Scholarship